FamilySearch/gedcomx-record/Processing-Gedcomx-Record.md

 # Processing a GEDCOM X Record

 This document explains how to process a GEDCOM X record.
 A single GEDCOM X record can be represented as a GEDCOM X document or you can find multiple records in a GEDCOM X record set.
-For more information, see [Section 4] (https://github.com/FamilySearch/gedcomx-record/blob/master/specifications/record-specification.md#recordset) of the GEDCOM X record specification.
+For more information record sets, see [Section 4] (https://github.com/FamilySearch/gedcomx-record/blob/master/specifications/record-specification.md#recordset) of the GEDCOM X record specification.

 The following example shows how to find the title of a record in a single record represented as a GEDCOM X document.

 <table class="table table-striped">